kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 - Updater: Process a Kubernetes Deployment whose Pod template defines multiple containers, includes pod-level resources, has pod-level scaling set to `Auto`, and sets the container-level scaling mode to `RecommendationOnly`.
 Validate behavior in at least the `Recreate` and `InPlaceOrRecreate` modes.

 - Admission Controller: Process a Kubernetes Deployment whose Pod template defines multiple containers, includes pod-level resources, has pod-level scaling set to `Auto`, and sets the container-level scaling mode to `RecommendationOnly` for all containers.
 Test at least the `Recreate` VPA mode, ensuring that pod-level recommendations are applied.
+Add additional tests to verify the behavior when a LimitRange object with type `Pod` is present in the cluster.

 - Add a full e2e test in which all VPA components are used in these scenarios:
   - Multi-container Pod with pod-level scaling enabled, where at least one container's scaling mode is set to `Auto` and others are set to `RecommendationOnly`.
 In this case, pod-level resources and the `Auto` container-level resources should be managed.